AlexsanderHamir/PoolX/docs/FAQS.md

 ### Q: What is PoolX?

-A: PoolX is a high-performance object pool implementation for Go that provides efficient object reuse with features like two-level caching, dynamic resizing, and detailed statistics tracking.
+A: PoolX is a high-performance object pool implementation for Go that enables efficient object reuse.
+It is designed to give you strict control over the number of objects created and when they are discarded.

 ### Q: When should I use PoolX?